Click here to sign in with or

 “We are so proud of all the progress that has been made for women in sport.
 And while we should celebrate the successes, we have to remember that that progress is not occurring equally across the world,” said ECU Pro-Vice-Chancellor (Sport) and Professor of Human Performance, Sophia Nimphius.

-Women’s football is unequally developed around the world, with the degree of professionalization, facilities, opportunities and access to the game varying from location to location, meaning the opportunity to earn an from the game is also contingent on location.
+Women’s football is unequally developed around the world, with the degree of professionalization, facilities, opportunities and access to the game varying from location to location, meaning the opportunity to earn an income from the game is also contingent on location.

 “Some of the countries of players surveyed have vastly different gender equality index rankings, as measured by the World Economic Forum, that can influence broader conditions due to higher gender wage gaps and greater unpaid care work,” said Professor Nimphius.